 When moving to London from the US, you might be confused about what to ship.
 Moving to London is much simpler than you may have thought.
 Man And Van Hire In London make moving across London extremely simple once you have settled on a permanent base here.
 Four years ago I sold my townhouse in New York and packed up 45 boxes and a few small furniture pieces.
 Making decisions about clothes to take to was easy because I had lived in London short-term a few times previously, so I knew what I would need and not use.
-I also knew I was taking all of my dishes, glassware, silverware, baking pans and other kitchen items.
+I also knew I was taking all of my dishes, glassware, silverware, baking pans, and other kitchen items.
+When you relocate to london it can be pretty jarring at first, but everything will fall into place once you get all your stuff together.

 The process of moving to London was fairly smooth, aside from unforseen problems that happened with my fiance visa.
 What I didn’t realise until after I was reunited with my boxes was that I could have kept quite a few of my electronic appliances in my kitchen.